 Studies have shown its usefulness against candida albicans, aspergillus mold, staph infections, vaginal infections, pseudomonas and listeria.
-A study from the US Department of Agriculture showed that oregano essential oils presented antimicrobial activities against Salmonella and E.coli .
-Other research holds the same, stating that oregano oil is such a powerful antimicrobial that it can be used to preserve food.
-Studies from the Department of Food Science at the University of Tennessee and the University of the Algarve found that similar results for oregano’s antibacterial action on pathogenic germs .
+A study from the US Department of Agriculture showed that oregano essential oils presented potent action against Salmonella and E.coli .
+Other research holds the same, stating that oregano oil is such a powerful agent that it can be used to preserve food.
+Studies from the Department of Food Science at the University of Tennessee and the University of the Algarve found that similar results for oregano’s power against pathogenic germs .

 A recent study from the Department of Physiology and Biophysics at Georgetown University Medical Center, stated the following in regard to the role of essential oils for infections:

 In an article published on Science Daily, oil of oregano was found to be effective in killing Staphylococcus bacteria .
-It was also equally as effective in its germ-killing abilities as common prescription antibiotics.
+It was also equally as effective in its germ-killing abilities as common prescriptions.

 Another study published in the journal, Experimental and Toxicologic Pathology found that oregano oil could lower the negative effects of induced colitis in rats and opens the door to new ideas about its benefit to the colon and liver.